Liu-Cheng/graph-database-accel-survey/README.md

 ## Interesting Research Topic

 ### Memory access related optimization
+- Appuswamy, Raja, Matthaios Olma, and Anastasia Ailamaki.
+"Scaling the Memory Power Wall With DRAM-Aware Data Management."
+In Proceedings of the 11th International Workshop on Data Management on New Hardware, p.
+3. ACM, 2015.

 - Akın, Berkin, Franz Franchetti, and James C. Hoe.
 "Understanding the design space of dram-optimized hardware FFT accelerators."
 In 2014 IEEE 25th International Conference on Application-Specific Systems, Architectures and